dbuezas/lgt8fx/readme.md

 - [#RalphBacon](https://github.com/RalphBacon) introducing most of us to the board
 - [#dcfusor](https://github.com/dcfusor) for help with fast io backporting
 - [#HI-SEBA](https://github.com/HI-SEBA) for help with software serial
+- [#dwillmore](https://github.com/dwillmore) for creating the wiki, serial adapter troubleshooting and more examples of boards